Walden is proud to be the home to some of the nation’s most talented providers in the eating disorder field.

 How has the eating disorder field evolved in recent years?

-What is your biggest piece of advice to patients?
+What is your advice to patients and families?

 What is one thing people may not know about you?